statamic/v2-docs/content/collections/docs/environments.md

 You should _not_ commit your `.env` file to version control.
 It may contain confidential information (such as API keys), and each developer and/or server may require a different configuration setting.

 If you are working on a team, you may wish to continue including a `env.example` file filled with placeholder values.
-This is common best practice, alloweding other developers to get up and running quickly.
+This is common best practice, allowing other developers to get up and running quickly.

 ## Defining Environments {#defining-environments}